The Dark Monk of Blackstone Rock

 Resolving to avenge Alice no matter what it took, Sir Henry rode along the river to Blackstone Rock and, casting aside all his noble privileges and comforts, set up home in the caves there.
 He spent the next ten years brooding at his stone hermitage, clothed only in a hooded monk's habit, watching the comings and goings of the nearby town from the oak trees on the clifftop.
 His patience was as strong as his desire for vengeance.

 One morning a figure approached the caves along the path from Bewdley.
 It was not unusual for wrongdoers to make their confessions to the various hermits dwelling at the Rock and as the man stepped carefully round the path to the top of the cliff he saw the waiting monk rise.
 His eyes bulged in shock as the hermit threw his hood back and revealed himself.
 The sinner was none other than the abductor and killer of Alice Clapton, and his confessor was Sir Henry Wade!

 The man screamed as Wade hurled him from the clifftop into the Severn valley far below.

-Henry lived his days out as a solitary hermit in that cave, never returning to his old life, and today stories are told of screams heard from around the caves and a strange figure standing on the clifftop, watching...
+Henry lived his days out as a solitary hermit in that cave, never returning to his old life, and today screams are regularly heard from around the caves and a strange figure sometimes stands on the clifftop, watching...